vanthonguyen/Picasso/README.md

 For tensorflow users, please use the provides package in *tensorflow* folder.
 The code was tested with Python 3.8, Tensorflow 2.4, Cuda 11.0 and Cudnn 8.0 on Ubuntu 18.04.
 The used GPU is NVIDIA GeForce RTX 3090.
 **Note: We assumed that the GPU supports a block of 1024 threads.

-Please compile the cuda-based operations for tensorflow using the commands:
+Please compile the cuda-based operations for tensorflow using the following commands:
 ```
 $ cd picasso/mesh/modules/source
 $ ./compile.sh